InteractiveAdvertisingBureau/openrtb/supplychainobject.md

   <tr>
    <td>name</td>
    <td>String; optional</td>
    <td>The business name of the entity represented by this node.
-This value is optional and should NOT be included if it exists in the advertising system’s sellers.txt file.</td>
+This value is optional and should NOT be included if it exists in the advertising system’s sellers.json file.</td>
   </tr>
   <tr>
    <td>domain</td>
    <td>String; optional</td>
    <td>The business domain name of the entity represented by this node.
-This value is optional and should NOT be included if it exists in the advertising system’s sellers.txt file.
+This value is optional and should NOT be included if it exists in the advertising system’s sellers.json file.
 Note: This is just the domain, not a full URL.</td>
   </tr>
 </table>